Stakedllc/YIPs/YIPS/yip-14.md

 Lendf is a dForce ecosystem project, and is therefore governed by the DF token.
 The token votes on asset integration, fees, interest rate models and more.

 **Security**
-Illustrating the importance of this section, Lendf was hacked in April of 2020.
+Illustrating the importance of this section, Lendf was hacked in April of 2020 - the nature of the hack was because they cloned another team's work, and didn't possess the expertise on how to properly configure and run the platform.
+The exploit drained the entire AUM, ~$25 million.

 ## Specification